Duration: at least one week

 Canopy tours are a popular activity on the Osa Peninsula.
 You can explore the lush rainforest up close and personal by zooming through the trees.
 Tours typically have ziplines, suspension bridges, and Tarzan swings that provide unique vantage points.
 On the ground, tours typically provide local snacks and beverages.
 Canopy tours use eco-friendly technology that doesn’t disturb the surrounding ecology.

-Get ready to travel Osa Peninsula
+Practical travel tips for Osa Peninsula

-How to get to the Osa Peninsula:
+How to get to the Osa Peninsula

 Two main ways to reach the Osa Peninsula from San José are driving and taking a propeller plane.
 If you’re driving, you’ll want a four-wheel vehicle because there are many dirt roads and streams (with no bridges).
 The journey can take up to 8 hours, and you should not attempt this in one sitting.